ToshioCP/Gtk4-tutorial/gfm/sec18.md

 GVariant can contain other types like int16, int32, int64, double and so on.

 If you want to get the original value, use g\_variant\_get series functions.
-For example, you can get the boolean value by g\_variant_get_boolean.
+For example, you can get the boolean value with g\_variant_get_boolean.

 ~~~C
 gboolean bool = g_variant_get_boolean (value);